valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 * Users created here are not checked for duplicated name, so it's up to the module calling this function to take care of not creating users with the same name.
-* The created user can be used to authenticate multiple Redis connections.
+* The created user can be used to authenticate multiple Valkey connections.

 The caller can later free the user using the function [`RedisModule_FreeModuleUser()`](#RedisModule_FreeModuleUser).
 When this function is called, if there are